Common Mistakes Made Importing Cosmetics to the USA

 - Importing Products Without Preapproval From FDA: A cosmetic firm may use any ingredient as long as it does not cause the product to be adulterated in any way, for it has a legal responsibility for the safety and labeling of the products.
 Cosmetic products and ingredients are not subject to premarket approval by FDA, with the exception of color additives.

 - However, they must not be adulterated or misbranded.
 Color additives are subject to a strict system of approval under U.S. law of the Federal Food, Drug and Cosmetic Act.
 Color additive violations are a common reason for detaining imported cosmetic products offered for entry into the United States.

 - Thinking That Your Shipment Will Not Be Inspected: While not all imported products are examined at the time of entry, those not examined are still subject to all the legal regulations of the laws enforced.

 - FDA issues Import Alerts to advise inspectors of trends in violations.
 Cosmetic-type products marketed with therapeutic claims are on the hot list.
 For a complete list, visit Import Alert for Industry Cosmetics.

 - Labeling the Goods Wrong: Must your label be in English?
 Can regular names of ingredients used in the country of origin be used on cosmetic labels?
-There’s only one way to find out these answers and more.
-Make sure to review the Cosmetic Labeling Guide.
+It's essential to find out these cosmetic labeling answers and more.

 Different countries and regions regulate cosmetics under different legal frameworks.
 Keep that in mind when you are importing cosmetics from different parts of the world.
 The burden is on FDA to prove that a particular product or ingredient is harmful when used as intended.
 That’s why it always prudent to prescreen with the agency before you begin the import process.